Province of Pordenone

-The province of Pordenone (provincia di Pordenone; provincie di Pordenon; provincia de Pordenon) was a province in the autonomous region of Friuli-Venezia Giulia, Italy, subdivided from the province of Udine in 1968.
+The province of Pordenone (provincia di Pordenone; provincie di Pordenon; provincia de Pordenon) was a province in the autonomous region of Friuli-Venezia Giulia in Italy, subdivided from the province of Udine in 1968.
 Its capital was the city of Pordenone.
 The province was abolished on 30 September 2017; it was reestablished in 2019 as the regional decentralization entity of Pordenone (ente di decentramento regionale di Pordenone; ent di decentrament regjonâl di Pordenon), and was reactivated on 1 July 2020.

-It has a total population of 312,794 inhabitants.
+It has a population of 311,114 in an area of 2,275.42 km2 across its 50 municipalities.

 History

 Pordenone was settled before 2000 BCE and was situated along the boundary between Villanovan culture and Alpine Hallstatt culture.
 It was under the rule of Treviso during the Middle Ages, although it was sacked by Aquileian soldiers in 1233 CE.
 The Austrian House of Habsburg subsequently ruled the area between 1278 and 1508, although the land surrounding it was briefly entirely under the rule of Venice.
 In the 15th century it was an important centre for the production of paper, textiles, ceramics, silk, and wool, and attracted Tuscan merchants.

 In 1508, Venice occupied the city in response to calls from pro-Venetian residents of Pordenone, but this occupation was not well received.
 It fell under the rule of Bartolomeo d'Alviano after this occupation until 1537, when Venice invaded the city.
 It was left under Venetian rule until the invasion of the area by Napoleon in 1797; the city was later controlled by Austria between 1813 and 1866.
 In 1866, it was conquered by the Kingdom of Italy.
 It was the third Italian city to use hydroelectric power, after Milan and Tivoli, in 1888.
 The city was occupied by Austrians during World War I, and it was bombed forty-three times in World War II.